 - There is no co-optimization in RUC.
 RUC only clears reliability capacity up and reliability capacity down. - There are no upward and down deployment scenarios in RUC.
-There is only a base scenario in RUC. - IFM schedules are fixed in RUC.
+There is only a base scenario in RUC. - IFM schedule, ancillary services, and imbalance reserve awards are fixed in RUC.
 RUC is only procuring incremental or decremental supply to meet the BAA's demand forecast using the residual supply that is left over from IFM. - RUC has fewer binary variables.
 Most of the resources are already committed in IFM. - RUC has fewer bids to consider.
 For example, there are no load bids, no virtual bids; bids can only have a single capacity segment, etc.

-Furthermore, to aid in the performance and solution time of the overall day-ahead market, the CAISO proposes to limit the RUC market power mitigation pass to a 24-hour horizon, rather than RUC's default optimization horizon of 72 hours.
+Furthermore, to aid in the performance and solution time of the overall day-ahead market, the CAISO proposes to limit the RUC market power mitigation pass to a 24-hour horizon, rather than RUC's optimization horizon that may extend past the trading day.